Oakiez/Personal-Portfolio/README.md

 ## About

-**Wongsathon Thanayod**
+**Wongsathon Thanayod** - A
-Computer science student at Khon Kaen University, College of Computing.
+computer science student at Khon Kaen University, College of Computing.
 This repository contains all coursework, labs, and projects completed throughout the course.

 - 📧 duckyduckzy@gmail.com